ssase/ssase.github.io/_posts/2024-03-09-implement-a-tiny-regular-expression.md

 ## What Else Do We Need

-As we can see, the more complex *NFA* we constructe using operations, the more redundant states it may have.
+As we can see, the more complex *NFA* we construct using operations, the more redundant states it may have.
 So the most important action we need to take is to figure out a way to **simplify the *NFA***.

 And also, we have just implemented a simple regex, we still need to make the `NFA(string pattern)` **recoginze more complicated regex** like this `[\w.%+-]+@[\w.-]+\.[a-zA-Z]+`.